 The UK Parliament has to agree on the Withdrawal Agreement.
 Now, this has not been easy, and the UK have now been granted a "flextension," meaning we have until October 31, to leave the EU with a deal.
 If an agreement cannot be reached, then we will be forced into a ‘hard Brexit.’
 To put it simply, this means both parties walk away and any previous agreements become invalid.
 We can only hope that both sides avoid this, as the consequences could be harsh, especially on travel.

 Currently, providing your passport is valid on the date you return to the UK, any UK traveller can freely visit countries within the EU.
 As part of the Withdrawal Agreement, post-Brexit, UK travellers will have to have a passport which exceeds your return date.
 Bear in mind this is yet to be finalised, however if you are concerned, we recommend checking out this passport checker tool.

 Under the current agreement that all EU travellers will be granted the same freedoms, UK travellers will be able to travel to the Schengen area for short stays of up to 90 days in any 180-day period, without needing a visa.
 Even in the worst-case scenario of a hard Brexit, this agreement remains the same.
-By the 30th March 2019, this should all be finalised (fingers crossed).

 In 2021, this all changes.
 UK travellers will then be part of the new European Travel Information and Authorisation System (ETIAS) which is a bit like the ESTA regime used for travel to the US.
 The ETIAS system will require every traveller to the Schengen areas to have an electronic travel authority (ETA), issued before they travel.
 You’ll be able to apply for an ETA online, it’ll cost 7 euros and will be valid for three years.